berberman/nvfetcher/README.md

 ### Haskell library

 nvfetcher itsetlf is a Haskell library as well, whereas the CLI program is just a trivial wrapper of the library.
-You can create a Haskell program depending on it directly, creating an entry point.
+You can create a Haskell program depending on it directly, by using the `runNvFetcher` entry point.
 In this case, we can define packages in Haskell language, getting rid of TOML constraints.

 You can find an example of using nvfetcher in the library way, see [`Main_example.hs`](Main_example.hs).